 How we support YBM

-PPOWER2 aims to examine the effectiveness of a peer-led approach for reducing tobacco/nicotine and cannabis use among YBM.
-Using a peer-based approach, we share the real stories of YBM and their experiences with protecting their health to help motivate other YBM to make healthy choices.
-Our Health Educators provide and connect YBM to local providers who can help YBM reach their goals.
-Our project also aims to create space in the Greater Long Beach area where YBM can express themselves and build community.
+PPOWER2 aimed to examine the effectiveness of a peer-led approach for reducing tobacco/nicotine and cannabis use among YBM.
+Using a peer-based approach, we shared the real stories of YBM and their experiences with protecting their health to help motivate other YBM to make healthy choices.
+Our Health Educators provided and connected YBM to local providers who helped YBM reach their goals.
+Our project also aimed to create space in the Greater Long Beach area where YBM can express themselves and build community.

 Our Community Partners

-In order to support YBM we collaborate with amazing organizations that have a shared interest in working with YBM and sexually diverse peoples.
+In order to support YBM, the PPOWER2 team collaborated with amazing organizations that have a shared interest in working with YBM and sexually diverse peoples.

 Our center understands the historical context of research conducted on and with the Black community.
 We take measures to ensure that the community informs the research we conduct, and we desire to include the community within each phase of our research.
 We conduct our research with the hope of reducing health disparities experienced by YBM, and ensure that our work is focused on potential solutions that reach beyond individual behavior change.